The year is 1960.

 The one thing I will tell you is that after 60 years, the Pancake Pantry remains incredibly popular and rightfully so.

-If you’re not there when the doors open at 7 am, there’s a chance you’re gonna have to wait a bit.
+If patrons are not there when the doors open at 7 am, there’s a chance you’re gonna have a long wait.
+Long lines are par for the course.

 Sixty years ago, a couple of Hoosiers came to East Tennessee with little more than a spatula and a dream.
 Now, that dream is a Gatlinburg institution.
 If you ask me, it’s worth the wait.